Bachelor in Economics

 • Applicants must have a 10+2 or equivalent degree in any discipline from a recognized institution with a minimum aggregate of 45 percent or 2.0 CGPA.

 • Applicants who have passed Class XI and are waiting for Class XII results can also apply for provisional admission.
-However, they will have to produce proof of having passed the exam within 15 days of publication of the result for formal registration.
+However, they will need to provide proof of having passed the exam within 15 days of the result's publication for formal registration.

 Fees

-The fee structure for international students seeking admission to Bachelor in Economics program at Kathmandu University (KU) is as follows:
+The fee structure for international students seeking admission to the Bachelor's in Economics program at Kathmandu University (KU) is as follows:

-1. The fees for applicants from SAARC countries will be 1.5 times the amount specified for domestic students i.e., NPR.855,000
+1. The fees for applicants from SAARC countries will be 1.5 times the amount specified for domestic students, i.e., NPR.969,000

-2. On the other hand, international students from countries outside of SAARC will be required to pay double the fees stated for domestic students i.e., NPR.
-1,140,000
+2. On the other hand, international students from countries outside the SAARC region will be required to pay double the fees stated for domestic students, i.e., NPR.
+1,292,000

 Admission Criteria